 “Of pilgrims” is a prepositional phrase.
 “Group” is the subject with which the verb must agree.
 Because “a group” is singular, the correct verb is “was.”

-A group of pilgrims huddled to his left.
+A dozen pilgrims huddled to his left.